jeff-adkisson/swe-3313-fall-2025/project/details-project-plan.md

     I recommend printing it and carefully highlighting/commenting everything in that section.
 It is very detailed and I have high expectations for each team.
 2. Check all documentation into your team Github repo.
 Make sure all documentation is linked, organized, spell checked, and grammatically correct.
 3. Create your presentation video using Loom.
 Share the link to your Loom video in your GitHub repo.
 Make sure the link is public.
 4. Prove you can follow my instructions.
 Engineering is a very precise art.
 Some things we design, other things we follow.
 Here you are designing your project plan and carefully following my requirements to execute and submit the work.
+I gave precise instructions how to structure your repo including filenames... deviating from the repo structure will result in point reductions.

 ### Submission Steps